robusta-dev/Hello-DevOps-Project/docs/projects/buildpythonlocally/yourfirstproject.md

 ## Create the Dockerfile

 A **Dockerfile** contains instructions to containerize an application.
-In this case, we will write the instructions to
+In this case, we will write the instructions to build and containerize our python app.

 To do this, we will follow these steps